EvgeniiMaslov/python-playground/profile/NLP.md

+##### Common RNN challenges

+* Vanishing and exploding gradients: As the lengths of these sequences increase, the gradients going back will become smaller and smaller.
+This will cause the network to train slowly or not learn at all.
+This effect will be more pronounced as sequence lengths increase.
+For managing exploding gradients, a technique called gradient clipping is used.
+This technique artificially clips gradients if their magnitude exceeds a threshold.
+This prevents gradients from becoming too large or exploding.
+* Inability to manage long-term dependencies
+* Two specific RNN cell designs mitigate these problems: Long-Short Term Memory (LSTM) and Gated Recurrent Unit (GRU).

 ##### Simple RNN model example

 Notice here the keyword argument return_sequences.
 It’s going to tell the network to return the network value at each time step, hence the 400 vectors, each 50 long.
 If return_sequences was set to False (the Keras default behavior), only a single 50-dimensional vector would be returned.